-Most businesses struggle to bridge the gap between business objectives and innovation strategy.
+Most businesses struggle to bridge the gap between business goals and innovation strategy.
 Therefore, to succeed with innovation strategy alignment, you need to aim to communicate the role of innovation within the confines of your business.
-In addition, you need to ensure that the innovation strategy and process are fully embedded into your digital business strategy.
+In addition, you need to ensure that the innovation strategy and process are fully embedded into your business strategy.

 Integrate and Communicate Your Strategy to Your Team

 There is no way you will succeed in business without an excellent team working with you.
-In addition, they need to be aware of the strategies they’re adopting to achieve the organizational goals.
+In addition, they need to be aware of the strategies they’re adopting to achieve the business goals.
 To integrate your innovation strategies into your organization, you need to partner with the right people within and outside your organization and set individual goals that will favor your innovation strategy.

 Measure Your Growth Systematically

 Systematic measuring is the best way to adapt to changes in the business and position your team to achieve better outcomes in the future.
 Also, picking the right optimal measurement metrics helps control the progress.

 Innovation Strategies Examples